macca448/Blynk2MESH/README.md

       To improve accuracy each value in the smoothing array is tested

-      If any sigle reading is outside the tollerance defined the process repeats
+      If any single reading is outside the tollerance defined the process repeats

       There is a 10 count timeout that will increment the time-out count